Twitter vs. Facebook: Which Is Best for Your Business?

 But what if you’re just starting out on social media and don’t have a Facebook following?

-In this case, your best bet is to rely on studies and surveys that have been conducted on your target demographic and to use the data to make an informed decision on where your audience prefers to hang out.
+In this case, your best bet is to rely on studies and surveys that have been conducted on your target demographic.
+You can then use the data to make an informed decision on where your audience prefers to hang out.

-And whether or not you have a social media following already or not, it’s also really worth your while to check out what your competitors are doing.
+And whether or not you have a social media following, it’s worth checking out what your competitors are doing.

 Which social media platforms are they on?